|Elliott Sound Products||Power Savers|

 In all cases throughout article, I will place 'power saver' in quotes - this is done to indicate that it is a slogan that bears no resemblance to reality.

 Many of the charlatans flogging their crap non-products will really try to mess with your head.
 They will say that all the sites that criticise their products are just being negative, and offer no positive information, claim that all you read is negative, negative, negative.
 Some will go so far as to say that those who criticise are "serial complainers, have a negative outlook on life, and should be avoided" - you should know instantly that you are reading a marketing con job.
+They are telling you to keep away from those who will tell you the truth, and they don't like the truth!

 Testimonials are worthless - there is rarely (if ever) any proof that the testimonials are real.
 Anyone can write glowing testimonials for their own products, and attach random initials and a 'state of origin'.
 Likewise, anyone can use a bit of psychology to make a seemingly persuasive argument.
 Favourite comments are that their device has had design input from PhD engineers, NASA, etc.

-Another technique you might see is very persuasive - it will be pointed out that scientists said that manned flight could never work, that many of Leonardo da Vinci's inventions were dismissed but worked perfectly when tested properly (my emphasis), and that exactly the same applies to their 'power saver'.
+Another technique you might see can be very persuasive - it will be pointed out that scientists said that manned flight could never work, that many of Leonardo da Vinci's inventions were dismissed but worked perfectly when tested properly (my emphasis), and that exactly the same applies to their 'power saver'.
 Everyone who says their device doesn't work "will never tell you what does work - these are just negative people with nothing to offer".

 So, what does work to save power?
 Switching off appliances that aren't being used, using high-efficiency lighting, only using major energy-guzzlers when needed (don't run a dishwasher half full, for example) and reducing the use of air-conditioning.
 In other words, to save power you need to use less of it.
 Installing a box with a capacitor and LED in it won't reduce your power consumption one iota!